nim-lang/Nim/doc/manual_experimental.md

 This is a memory fetch followed by jump.
 (An ideal implementation would use the carry flag and a single instruction like ``jc .L1``.)

-This overhead might not be desired and depending on the sematics of the routine may not be required either.
+This overhead might not be desired and depending on the semantics of the routine may not be required either.
 So it can be disabled via a `.quirky` annotation: